Corps of Guides (Canada): The First World War

+Post-War Conversion to Cyclists

+In the aftermath of the First World War, it was realized that the Guides were unlikely to be called upon for service under the precepts which had created it.
+After the war, the Director of Military Operations and Intelligence (DMO&I), Col J. Sutherland-Brown, had planned to convert the Mounted Detachments of the Guides into Cyclist Companies for use as divisional-level Mounted Troops for security and protection duties, all while retaining the Corps' role as it related to military intelligence staff duties.
+The Otter Commission determined that this was the most viable course of action for the future of the Guides.
+In 1920 General Orders 75/20 and 208/20 were issued, converting all Mounted Detachments of the Guides into Cyclist Companies under the pre-existing construct of the Corps of Guides.
+The concept of employment for the newly created Cyclist companies was similar to the previous Mounted Detachments; Cyclist Companies were assigned to the Divisions and Brigades of the various Military Districts of Canada for security as well as screening and protection duties.

-Only a few companies were formed and training was limited.
-No training was authorized in 1920, and between 1922 and 1924, it was restricted to 50% of the establishment.
-In 1926, the company establishment was changed to one Major, one Capt, four Lieutenants, one Warrant Officer level 2, one Company Quarter-Master Sergeant, one Sergeant (artificer), four Sergeants, eight Corporals, one driver, two cooks, six batmen, and 88 Privates.
+As with most of the NPAM, the inter-war years were lean for the Corps of Guides.
+No summer training camps were authorized in 1920, and between 1922 and 1924 summer training was restricted to 50% of the establishment.
+In 1926, Cyclist Company establishments grew to one Major, one Capt, four Lieutenants, one Warrant Officer level 2, one Company Quarter-Master Sergeant, one Sergeant (artificer), four Sergeants, eight Corporals, one driver, two cooks, six batmen, and 88 Privates.
 Equipment consisted of 2 horses, 117 bicycles, and 1 wagon.
-The horses, wagon, and, at least in the early days, the bicycles, had to be hired for the camp period.
-The organization was much the same as it had been in wartime, consisting of an HQ of 10, and 4 platoons of 27, for a total of 118 all ranks.
+The horses, wagon, and, at least in the early days, the bicycles, had to be hired for the summer camp training period.
+The organization of the Guides' Cyclist Companies was much the same as it had been in wartime, consisting of an HQ of 10, and 4 platoons of 27, for a total of 118 all ranks.

 Junior officer training included normal military subjects, plus instruction in such special-to-corps subjects as characteristics of Cyclists, platoon drill with bicycles, Cyclists in reconnaissance, employment of Cyclists for protection, tactical action of Cyclists, map-reading and field sketching, employment of Cyclists with corps or divisional Troops, the role of the Unit in war, and almost as an afterthought, Intelligence in peace and war.
 Captains had to know these subjects and, in addition, become proficient in dismounted action and the employment of Cyclists in coast defence.
 Majors had to have a full knowledge of Intelligence in peace and war.
 NCOs took a modified version of the subaltern's course.